TUDelft-CITG/MORE-lecture-notes/book/data_assimilation/03ab_Lemniscate_EnKF.md

 :name: lemniscate_enkf
 :aspectratio: 1.75 / 1

-Adjust the various sliders and models, and observe how the Kalman Filter's ability to track the true state changes in response.
+Adjust the various sliders and models, and observe how the Ensemble Kalman Filter's ability to track the true state changes in response.
 Which combinations work well, and why?
 ````